 Empowering the leaders of today and tomorrow.

-The Lewis family owns 600 acres of woods, meadows and ponds at Alnoba here in Kensington where they have created a leadership center and a sustainable retreat environment in harmony with nature.
-The property offers experiential learning for non-profits and youths, and programming in conservation filmmaking, and food and nutrition.
+The Alnoba Lewis Family Foundation owns 600 acres of woods, meadows and ponds here in Kensington where they have created Alnoba – New England’s top leadership retreat.
+The property offers experiential learning for non-profits and youths, for-profit businesses, and programming in conservation filmmaking, the arts, wellness, and food and nutrition.

-In partnership with Pinnacle Leadership and Team Development, Alnoba empowers young people from the Seacoast and inner-city communities (including Dorchester, Roxbury, and Mattapan), giving them opportunities to uncover their true potential as they learn about leadership, accountability, and their role as stewards of the earth.
+For 30 years, Pinnacle Leadership and Team Development at Alnoba has developed and refined a unique offsite model that guides mission aligned organizations to set goals, align teams, resolve hot issues and focus their work to meet their mission in just one to two days guaranteed.
+The offered program also empowers young people from the Seacoast and inner-city communities (including Dorchester, Roxbury, and Mattapan), giving them opportunities to uncover their true potential as they learn about leadership, accountability, and their role as stewards of the earth.

 The Lewis family, and the rest of us here at Eastman’s Corner, hope that others will see what we’re doing here in Kensington, and will try to bring the same model home to their own communities.